FAQs (Frequently Asked Questions) for Laser Cutting

-Laser cutting is one of several laser processes, with the others being marking, welding, drilling, engraving, ablation, additive manufacturing and cleaning.
-Laser cutting, with some similarities and overlaps to the laser drilling and laser engraving process, is the process of cutting a material.
+Laser cutting is one of several processes, with the others being marking, welding, drilling, engraving, ablation, additive manufacturing and cleaning.
+The cutting process has some similarities and overlaps to the drilling and engraving processes and is the process of cutting a material.

-This can be done for several reasons, whether to make a product, part or material smaller, or give it a smooth finish, or to cut it into a complicated shape.
+Laser cutting can be undertaken for several reasons, whether to make a product, part or material smaller, or give it a smooth finish, or to cut it into a complicated or intricate shape.
 Laser cutting has been steadily replacing more conventional forms of cutting over the years thanks to its ability to cut in ways that other machines simply can’t.

-To help explain the laser cutting process in more detail, we’ve answered some of the most frequently asked questions below.
+To help explain the process in more detail, we’ve answered some of the most frequently asked questions below.

 Laser cutting works by having a high-powered, highly-focused laser beam run through a material, leaving a clean cut with a smooth finish.
 This laser beam can be either pulsed, meaning the cut is delivered in pulses of laser, or continuous wave, meaning the laser beam is kept focused on the material until the cut is delivered.

 Laser cutting starts by piercing the material with a hole, and then continues the cut from there.
 The laser cutting beam intensity, length and heat output can be controlled, allowing the cut to be delivered in different ways and in different times.

 Laser cutting is, in some ways, similar to laser drilling and laser engraving.
 Laser drilling involves the creation of popped ‘thru-holes’ in materials, but occasionally these holes are created as dents rather than thru-holes.
 These dents, acting like engravings, are also considered ‘cuts’ in a material.

 What materials can be cut with laser cutting?